 The loss of a child is one of the most difficult things that can happen.

-If you are a parent or family member who has experienced the loss of a child, then there is no right or wrong way for you to feel.
-People grieve in different ways and at different rates, and in some cases you might find that it is difficult to support each other through this sad and difficult time.
+There is no right or wrong way to feel if you are a parent or family member who has experienced this loss.
+People grieve in different ways and at different rates.
+In some cases, you might find that it is difficult to support one another.

-Being honest and including children as much as is possible is often helpful.
-For example, children may want the opportunity to say goodbye to their sibling, or to be involved with funeral plans.
-You should not be afraid to show your feelings to your children.
+Being honest and including children as much as possible is often helpful.
+For example, children may want the opportunity to say goodbye to their sibling or to be involved in funeral plans.
+Try to be open about your feelings with your children.

-There are a number of different organisations that can provide additional help and support.
+There are many organisations that can provide help and support.

 Support and advice